Find your place in the world with a top-ranked education.

-Three Creighton students were selected as 2014 Goldwater Scholars in recognition of their academic achievements in the natural sciences.
+Since 2005, Creighton has produced 16 Goldwater Scholars, recognized for their academic achievements in the natural sciences.
 The awards place Creighton in an elite group of 25 private institutions across the country that in the past five years have produced seven or more Goldwater Scholars.
 Plus, Creighton is the No. 1 producer among Catholic universities during the same time period.

 A College of Distinction

 High school guidance counselors are some of our biggest fans.
 Many recommend us for our student engagement, quality of teaching, vibrancy of the college community and success of graduates.
 That support—and other research—earned us a dedicated profile on Colleges of Distinction.